Your browser does not support the HTML5 video element.

 Our tour starts in Murcia, a bustling university town packed with culture.
 Murcia sits in a fertile plain surrounded by mountains.
 Sites include Murcia cathedral, the Bishop's Palace and Church of San Nicolas de Bari.

 The Leader plans to meet you in the hotel reception at 8pm for the welcome meeting followed by the chance to go out for dinner for those interested.
 There are no other included activities planned today, so you are free to arrive in Murcia at any time.
-If you would like to receive a complimentary airport transfer today, you will need to arrive into Region de Murcia International Airport (RMU) which is approximately 30 minutes away.
+If you would like to receive an airport transfer today, you will need to arrive into Region de Murcia International Airport (RMU) which is approximately 30 minutes away.
 If you prefer to fly into Alicante airport there is a regular bus service from the airport to Murcia bus station by Alsa (departs every 2 hours, journey takes 1 hour) (https://www.alicante-airport.net/bus.php).
 Alternatively if you wish to purchase a private transfer from Alicante airport please enquire with our sales team but please note that this needs to be booked at least 20 days before departure.
 Should you miss the welcome meeting, your Leader will inform you of any essential information as soon as you catch up.

 If your flight arrives earlier in the day, there is an optional self-guided ride today to the Fuensanta Sanctuary.
 The hotel will be able to give instructions to make your way to the bike rental shop to meet the Leader, where you will be fitted with a bike for the week ahead, as well as route notes to follow for the ride today.
 Anybody that doesn't ride today will be given their bike tomorrow morning and will have time to make any necessary adjustments.
 Please note there is a charge for this optional ride and you pay the bike rental office directly.
 We recommend you start this at 3pm latest from November to February or 4pm in other months.
 Later this evening you can meet your fellow travellers properly at the briefing and first group dinner.